ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before devotion change).md

 ---
 ## Energy System
-This is the primary resource used to play cards.
 There is a single (numerical) energy pool for each player.
-The most common way to gain energy is through receiving energy at the start of each round from your locations (including the starting location, so you will generally have two energy on round one.)
+Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
+Each round, players get 1 energy for each of their energy counters.
 After a round, if a player had any unspent energy, they receive +1 energy in the following round.

 ---
 ## Card Types
 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items can have different subtypes that give them unique effects
 - Spell - Spells do what is indicated by their description on resolution, then are discarded, unlike units and items which resolve to battlefield.
-- Location - Play up to one location per round.
-When you play a location it goes to the battlefield.
-While there, locations add devotion to each of their ideals based on their devotion stats.
+- Location - Used to gain devotion to an ideal.
+When you play a location it goes to the location zone.
+While there, locations add devotion to each of their ideals.
-	- Starting Location - You begin the game with a single Atnia location in play.
+	- Starting Location - A deck can have up to three starting locations.
+You may use multiple copies of the same starting location.

 Some cards will also have subtypes.
-Subtypes do not have any universal rules significance unless otherwise noted.
+Substyles do not have any universal rules significance unless otherwise noted.

 ---
 ## The 7 Ideals